Davenchy/media-share/web_client/README.md

 - **Media Upload**: Users can upload images (JPEG, PNG formats) and videos (MP4) to the backend.
 - **Media Viewing**: Users can view their own media, liked media, and public media from other users.
 - **Media Likes**: Users can like and unlike media content.
+- **Real-Time Updates**: Allows users to get live updates.

+### Real-Time Updates with SSE

+The MediaShare web app leverages **Server-Sent Events (SSE)** to provide real-time media feed updates.
+Once a user logs in, the app automatically connects to the server’s `/events` endpoint to receive live notifications whenever there is a change in the media collection.

+- **Automatic Refresh**: When a user action (upload, update, delete, like, or unlike) occurs, the app will refresh the media feed, updating only when other users perform actions.
+- **Connection Setup**: Upon login, the app establishes a connection to `/events` and begins listening for events.
+- **Efficient Load Handling**: Updates are debounced for 2 seconds on the server to prevent excessive reloading during frequent actions.

+**Note**: If the user’s access token expires, the SSE connection will need to be re-established after re-authentication.
+The app automatically handles reconnection when needed.

 ## Additional Notes